-The organizing team for the 2019 MWHC and Mycelium Mysteries is a group of women who have experienced previous conferences and/or have been steeped in wisdom through herbal apprenticeships in the Wise Woman Tradition.
+The Midwest Women's Herbal organizing team is a group of women who have experienced previous conferences and/or have been steeped in wisdom through herbal apprenticeships in the Wise Woman Tradition.
 The team is passionate about the energy and connections that arise when women gather to share traditional wisdom.
 We are spread far and wide, as is typical for the Midwest, so we connect on weekly conference calls - where we thoughtfully, deliberately co-create the conference.

 “Purge that which is ‘bad’ and you inevitably weaken yourself

 and make yourself less whole.
 But nourish the best, and the